sawickiap/WinFontRender/README.md

 ### 4. Filling vertex buffer and rendering

-You can design your own vertex structure.
+You can use your own vertex structure.
 You need to allocate vertex and optional index buffer and pass their parameters to the font, so they can be filled with data for given text.

 ```cpp
 struct SVertex